 …

 Use the JSON Flatten tool to normalize and flatten complex JSON objects by key name.
 The object can be ordered alphabetically, either ascending or descending (reversed).
 The online utility can be used for unflattening or flattening deeply nested JSON objects.
+This tool is designed for users who need to efficiently flatten or unflatten json data.
+It helps users work with complex json data structures, making them easier to manage and analyze.

 The function creates a new object that contains no nesting and maps the corresponding values to the keys using the dot notation.
 Flatten a nested data structure, generating names for each field by concatenating the field names at each level with a configurable delimiter character.